March 3, 2025

 Mic stands help stabilize your microphone and prevent background noise

-If you’re using a USB microphone that plugs right into your computer, you don’t need one of these.
-But if you’ve upgraded to an XLR mic, you’ll need a digital interface or mixer that converts analog audio signals to digital signals your computer can understand.
-A couple of popular options include the Focusrite Scarlett and the Mackie Onyx Blackjack.
+If you're using a USB microphone, a digital interface isn't necessary.
+But if you've upgraded to an XLR mic, you'll need an audio interface or mixer to convert analog audio signals into digital ones.
+Popular options include the Focusrite Scarlett and Mackie Onyx Blackjack.

 Image of Focusrite Scarlett audio interface